human-nature-lab/HondurasTools.jl/README.md

 # HondurasTools.jl
-Tools for cleaning, analyzing the Honduras data.
+Tools for cleaning, analyzing, and understanding the Honduras data.

 ## Explanations & FAQ